j16r/release_party/README.md

 ## Configuring

-Release Party loads a set of default configuration options, then loads all the values set in your Capfile, then loads any set in the Releasefile.
+Release Party allows you to set a custom set of variables that control Release Party only in a Releasefile, with a very basic syntax.
+It can also use Capfile variables if they are defined.

 Any values set in the Release Party environment are available inside the email template. e.g: